mosip/documentation/docs/Registration-Client-Setup.md

 # Application build

-JDK 8u181 [Oracle] or later version to build the application.
+OpenJDK version "11.0.8" version to build the application.

 **Registration client application is built with four different modules:**